Skip to main content

 If you prefer to write in a continuous view without seeing the page breaks, you can switch between a view that shows page breaks and a view that hides them.

-The script view will not show page break and other pagination-related decorations like page numbers.
+The script view will not show dynamic page breaks and other pagination-related decorations like page numbers.

 IMPORTANT

-- Showing or hiding page breaks is a personal view preference that only applies to the person who sets it.
+- Switching to pageless view is a personal view preference that only applies to the person who sets it.
 It will not apply to the document globally.

 - The preference will persist across any document that you open – until you switch it again.